ajedda/ajedda.github.io/_posts/2020-06-03-shared_ptr_part_6.md

 ```

 This shares the same cons of the if-constexpr method plus the extra verbosity.
 It also has a bad limitation.
 All of the private acquire functions receive the same set of input variables.
-This is not good at all.
-Many cons for this third method.
-However, you may end up using it in other scenarios.

-Believe it or not, I like the **first method** for this shared pointer we are designing here.
+I like the **first method** for this shared pointer we are designing here.
 The main reason is that I don't like continuously passing the member variables to my specialized functions (e.g., ``acquire_single(_ref_cntr, _ptr)``).

 This is it for this post.
 There are more in the next post.